projektmotor/ctrl-space-documentation/en/developer/first_blueprint.md

 Our Code Completion Simplifiers is available now.
 We can start extracting some layer information and generate CSS properties according to the information.

-To achieve this we have to edit the `onSubmit` callback and add some code like this:
+To achieve this we have to edit the `onSubmit` callback and open the js code completion by pressing ctrl+space.
+Select Code Completion Extension and the following code appears:

 ```javascript
 /* global cs */